Austin Texas Estate Planning Law Firm

 Our estate planning clients usually come to us to eliminate taxes, avoid probate and provide for their family.
 We routinely help our Austin estate planning clients achieve all of these goals.
 Most people, when they initially sit down with us, only see estate planning as death planning.
 But planning for your death is only half of the problem.
 The other, potentially more critical part, is disability planning.
 With proper disability planning, if you cannot make your own decisions because of an accident or illness, your bills can be paid, your assets can be managed, and your health care decisions can be made by the people you love and trust the most.
 Unfortunately, whether you are married or single, faulty and inadequate estate planning often results in a judge stepping in; the family then loses a large measure of a very precious commodity: CONTROL.

-At The Wiewel Law Firm, we not only focus on the critical disability and death, we will strive to maximize your control during your lifetime and the control you want your loved ones to have at the time of your death.
+At Texas Trust Law, we not only focus on the critical disability and death, we will strive to maximize your control during your lifetime and the control you want your loved ones to have at the time of your death.